Counting Specific Classes of Relations Regarding Fixed Points and Reflexive Points: Relations with Fixed Points and Reflexive Points

 The second column contains the numbers $n$, where $1 \leq n \leq 5$.
-Starting with the third element, the row for $n$ then contains the numbers $\RP^t_n(0)$ to $\RP^t_n(n)$ and the first element of this row is the sum of these numbers.
+The row for $n$, from the third element to the end, then contains the numbers $\RP^t_n(0)$ to $\RP^t_n(n)$ and the first element of this row is the sum of these numbers.
 What we have shown can be summarized as follows.

-\begin{Theorem} It holds $\RP^t_n(0) < \RP^t_n(n)$.
+\begin{theorem} It holds $\RP^t_n(0) < \RP^t_n(n)$.
 If $n=2$, then $\RP^t_n(0) < \RP^t_n(1) = \RP^t_n(2)$.
 If $n>2$, then the sequence $\RP^t_n(0), \ldots < \RP^t_n(n)$ strictly increases till $\lfloor \frac{n-1}{2} \rfloor + 1$ and then strictly decreases.
-The ascending chain starts with $\RP^t_n(0) = (2^{n-1} - 1)^n$ and the descending chain ends with $\RP^t_n(n) = 2^{n^2 - n}$. \end{Theorem}
+The ascending chain starts with $\RP^t_n(0) = (2^{n-1} - 1)^n$ and the descending chain ends with $\RP^t_n(n) = 2^{n^2 - n}$. \end{theorem}

 For an odd $n$ the ascending chain has one element more than the descending chain.
 E.g., for $n=3$ we have $27 < 108 < 144$ for $\RP^t_3(0), \RP^t_3(1), \RP^t_3(2)$ and $144 > 64$ for $\RP^t_3(2), \RP^t_3(3)$.
 See again Figure~\ref{fig:total-relations-fixed-points}.